m4wh6k/ansible-tailscale-inventory/README.md

 `ansible-tailscale-inventory.py` automatically provides a few groups.
 There are groups of hosts for each operating system (`macOS`, `linux`, etc).
 Online hosts are found in the `online` group, offline hosts in the `offline` group.
 The `self` group includes the local host.
+Each Tailscale tag that has at least one host will be a group as well.

 ## Inventory Metadata
 The inventory automatically adds all available Tailscale IPs as a list in the